karenpayneoregon/localdb-samples/readme.md

 ![image](assets/screen1.png)

 - **12/5/2021** Only one code sample, how to create a localDb in code.
+- **12/14/2021** Added code in LocalDbLibraryConsoleApp to create a LocalDb version of NorthWind database
+  - Drop database code
+  - Create database code
+  - Populate tables

 | Project  | Description
 | :--- | :--- |